Hanoi: During Nguyễn dynasty and the French colonial period

 When the Nguyễn dynasty was established in 1802, Gia Long moved the capital to Huế.
-Thăng Long was no longer the capital, its Hán tự was changed from 昇龍 ("Rising dragon") to 昇隆 ("Ascent and prosperity"), aiming to reduce the sentiment of Lê dynasty.
+Thăng Long was no longer the capital, and its chữ Hán was changed from 昇龍 (lit. 'ascending dragon') to the homophone 昇隆 (lit. 'ascent and prosperity'), in order to reduce any loyalist sentiment towards the old Lê dynasty.
 Emperors of Vietnam usually used dragon (龍 long) as a symbol of their imperial strength and power.
-In 1831, the Nguyễn emperor Minh Mạng renamed it Hà Nội (河內, "Between Rivers" or "River Interior").
-Hanoi was occupied by the French in 1873 and passed to them ten years later.
-As Hanoï, it was located in the protectorate of Tonkin became the capital of French Indochina after 1887.
+In 1831, the Nguyễn emperor Minh Mạng renamed it Hà Nội (河內).
+Hanoi was conquered and briefly occupied by the French military in late 1873 and passed to them ten years later.
+As Hanoi, it was located in the protectorate of Tonkin and became the capital of French Indochina in 1902.
+Nominally it still belonged to the sovereignty of Vietnam (Nguyễn dynasty) under French protectorate in Tonkin, but since 1888 it had been a French concession and had directly been ruled by the French like Cochinchina.